djangocon/2023.djangocon.us/_posts/2023-03-27-tickets-on-sale.md

 category: General
 date: 2023-03-27 06:00:00
 layout: post
-title: "Leaping Lemurs!
-Early Bird Tickets On Sale Now"
+title: Leaping Lemurs!
+Early Bird Tickets On Sale Now
 ---

 We know you're as excited as we are to get your DjangoCon US ticket, and your wait is over!
 Tickets are [on sale now]({{site.ticket_link}}) and more information is available on our [tickets](/tickets/) page.

 Here's what you need to know: